 How To Find Mining Jobs In Australia

-(If you are looking for a career in mining best start here to get an idea about the mining industry.
+(If you are looking for a career in mining best go here.
 The information below is more for travellers looking for casual work.)

 As I mentioned above, there is a lot of competition among the recruitment agencies, but I don't find those big established agencies all that useful when it comes to finding the short term casual jobs.